 Fig 5:

-Deviation from expected yield (measured as log10(Ntotcompet) – log10(Ntotisol) for each pair of species depending on temperature and phosphate levels.
-Above the dotted line; the yield in competition is greater than the yield in competition, suggesting facilitation or niche partitioning, while interactions below the dotted show a negative effect of competition.
+Deviation from expected yield (measured as log10(Ntot,compNtot) – log10(Ntot,isolNto) for each pair of species depending on temperature and phosphate levels.
+Above the dotted line, the yield in competition is greater than the yield in isolation, suggesting facilitation or niche partitioning, while interactions below the dotted show a negative effect of competition.

 Tables

-Table 1: List of the mixed effect non-linear models investigating growth rate μ as a function of phosphate depending on species identity and temperature level with a Monod function, ordered from lowest to highest AICc.
-The global model included the interaction between Species identity and temperature level as fixed effects on Ks and μmax plus the replicate nested within the temperature and species identity levels as a random effect.
-The best model is the model with an interaction between species and temperature on μmax and an additive effect of species and temperature on Ks.
+Table 1: List of the non-linear mixed effects models investigating growth rate μμas a function of phosphate concentration as a function of species identity and temperature level using a Monod function, ordered from lowest to highest AICc.
+The global model included the interaction between species identity and temperature level as fixed effects on KS and μmax plus the replicates nested within the temperature and species identity levels as a random effects.
+The best model is the model with an interaction between species and temperature on μmax and an additive effect of species and temperature on KSKs.